SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 Build again your images and run them.
-If everything is working fine, you should be able to open http://192.168.42.42 and see the same content as the previous task.
+If everything is working fine, you should be able to open http://192.168.42.42 and see the same content as in the previous task.

 **Deliverables**:

 1. Take a screenshot of the stats page of HAProxy at
    <http://192.168.42.42:1936>.
 You should see your backend nodes.
 It
-   should be probably really similar than the screenshot of previous task
+   should be really similar to the screenshot of the previous task.

-2. Give the name of the branch you do your current task

-3. Describe your difficulties for this task and your understanding of what is happening during this task.
+2. Describe your difficulties for this task and your understanding of what is happening during this task.
 Explain in your own words why are we installing a process supervisor.
 Do not hesitate to do more research and to find more articles on that topic to illustrate the